sighupio/container-signature-enforcer/DEVELOP.md

 This code is in charge of get the image to run, pass it to the golang project and decide what to do next:

-- deny: Deny in case opa does not contains a valid signature.
+- deny: Deny in case opa does not contain a valid signature.
-- patch: Patch the request with the image sha to be inmutable.
+- patch: Patch the request with the image sha to be immutable.

 In case you change it run: